2014-16 Graduate Catalog

 The Center for Continuing Education provides credit and non-credit workshops, and other learning experiences designed for adult learners.

-Continuing Education offers a variety of online, video and classroom undergraduate and graduate, credit courses within many academic disciplines, providing educational opportunities to those not able to attend during traditional class hours or who are not enrolled full time.
+the Center for Continuing Education offers a variety of online, video and classroom undergraduate and graduate, credit courses within many academic disciplines, providing educational opportunities to those not able to attend during traditional class hours or who are not enrolled full time.
 Most courses are offered evenings and weekends, either on campus or in other northern Wisconsin locations.
-Current offerings are listed on the Continuing Education website.
+Current offerings are listed on the Center for Continuing Education website.

 Credit courses conferences and workshops are offered each year to enhance the professional expertise of teachers, administrators, guidance counselors, school psychologists, and curriculum directors.